 PEPFAR supports program delivery by funding five U.S. government agencies in Zambia to endorse a single strategy and implement one program, led by the Ambassador.
 These are: Centers for Disease Control (CDC), United States Agency for International Development (USAID), Department of Defense (HIV/AIDS Prevention Program DHAPP (DoD ), Department of State (DoS), and Peace Corps (PC).

-PEPFAR Zambia has a small grants program which funds projects related to Orphans and Vulnerable Children (OVC) and HIV prevention.
-Since 2010, the PEPFAR Small Grants Program has supported 189 local Zambian organizations working at the grassroots level.
-This is a highly competitive initiative designed to assist communities with innovative projects that provide care and support to OVC and their households, and to prevent the spread of HIV.
+PEPFAR Zambia also supports a small grants program which funds projects related to the care of orphans and vulnerable children (OVC), HIV prevention, and the promotion of democracy and governance in Zambia’s HIV response systems.
+Since 2010, the PEPFAR Small Grants Program has supported local Zambian organizations working at the grassroots level, to improve the HIV response in their communities.
+This is a highly competitive initiative designed to assist community and faith based organizations with innovative projects that help propel Zambia to reach HIV epidemic control by 2020.